How to fix and prevent Mac overheating

 If you find yourself asking “why does Mac keep overheating?” way too often, keep in mind these simple tips:

-• Use secure VPN when connecting to public WiFi
+• Use a secure VPN when connecting to public Wi-Fi.

 Intuitive ClearVPN skips all the tech talk and simply guarantees:

-• Freedom to change your location to the desired country in a click
+• Freedom to change your location to the desired country with a click.

-Also, don’t pass on a unique chance to try all the apps mentioned above for free with the seven-day trial of Setapp, a platform of high-performance, best-in-class iOS and macOS apps.
+Don’t pass on a unique chance to try all the apps mentioned in the article for free with the seven-day trial of Setapp, a platform of high-performance, best-in-class iOS and macOS apps.
 Learn how to stop Mac from overheating and check out more than 240 potential options to boost your productivity.

 How bad is overheating for a Mac?